 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Courmayeur in Italy? - Our chalets in Courmayeur enjoy stunning scenery and a seductive, charming village, on the opposite side of the valley from its small area of slopes.
-Or perhaps as a possible alternative suggestion how about Verbier in Switzerland? - Verbier chalet rentals enjoy a big, chalet-style resort that attracts powder hounds from all over the world, and big-spending night owls from Geneva.
-[Less]
+For example have you considered Morzine in France? - When hiring a ski chalet in Morzine you will enjoy a large, lively, year round resort with its own attractive slopes and linked by lift to the main Portes du Soleil circuit.
+Or perhaps as a possible alternative suggestion how about in ? - [Less]

 Bulgaria has a lot to offer: traditional houses and quaint alleys, rustic taverns with excellent cuisine, as well as modern and action-packed ski areas with guaranteed snow that can be found in the impressive mountain ranges in the country, such as the Rhodope Mountains or the Pirin Mountains.
 There is something for everyone.
 A wonderful combination of tradition and modernity await you in Bulgaria.

 Bulgaria's ski areas are going through a period of change and have been largely modernised in recent years.
 Nothing was left to chance during the improvements and the ski areas now shine with new brilliancy.
 The pistes have been made more diverse and there is something for everyone, from beginners to experts, as well as for both skiers and snowboarders.